Hwalker1030/SIEM-Configuration-and-Management/README.md

 I was also able to utilize the alert feature, which is a crucial tool for detecting security incident and being able to respond to them in a timely manner.
-With this, I set up the SIEM to sent an alert to my email if "Nmap" was detected in the logs.
+With this, I set up the SIEM to send an alert to my email if "Nmap" was detected in the event logs.

 ![Alert Security](https://github.com/user-attachments/assets/0039279d-1c6c-406f-af4c-e88172c71beb)